aws/eks-anywhere/docs/content/en/docs/getting-started/snow/snow-getstarted.md

       ```bash
       kubectl apply -f eksa-w01-cluster.yaml
       ```

+       To check the state of a cluster managed with the cluster lifecyle feature, use `kubectl` to show the cluster object with its status.

+      The `status` field on the cluster object field holds information about the current state of the cluster.

+      ```
+      kubectl get clusters w01 -o yaml
+      ```

+      The cluster has been fully upgraded once the status of the `Ready` condition is marked `True`.
+      See the [cluster status]({{< relref "../../clustermgmt/cluster-status" >}}) guide for more information.

 1. Check the workload cluster:

    You can now use the workload cluster as you would any Kubernetes cluster.